Can Magnesium Help Manage Stress & Anxiousness? Here's Where The Science Stands

 The connection between magnesium, also known as "nature's relaxation mineral," and anxiousness is complex.
 The best way to start understanding it is by first thinking about magnesium deficiency.

 "Magnesium deficiency is not uncommon in the U.S.—and neither is anxiety," says Ilene Ruhoy, M.D., Ph.D.
 And seeing that there are over 3,700 magnesium-binding sites in your body, a magnesium deficiency can affect your health in numerous ways.

-When it comes to anxiety, magnesium's role in the parasympathetic nervous system (PNS) is of particular interest.
-The PNS is known as our "rest and digest" system and works to bring our body back to calm.
-Magnesium plays a pivotal role in the health and activity of the parasympathetic nervous system and the nervous system in general, with studies showing that a deficiency in magnesium can induce the part of the nervous system that is in charge of our fight-or-flight response.
+When it comes to anxiousness, magnesium's role in the parasympathetic nervous system (PNS) is of particular interest.
+The PNS is known as our "rest and digest" system and it works to bring our body back to calm state.
+Magnesium plays a pivotal role in the health and activity of the parasympathetic nervous system and the nervous system in general, with studies showing that a deficiency in magnesium can kickstart the sympathetic nervous system, which is in charge of our fight-or-flight response.*

 The deep and restorative rest you've always dreamt about*

 With this in mind, it's natural to wonder if upping your daily magnesium intake could potentially help you better manage stress.* According to top integrative and functional medicine doctors, the signs point to yes: "Several studies have shown magnesium to be beneficial for anxiousness with improvements in sense of calm, contentment, and resilience," says Ruhoy.
 Integrative medicine doctor Marvin Singh, M.D. agrees, saying that magnesium is one of his favorite natural supplements for easing stress.